-On November 6, 2012, California voters closed a corporate tax loophole that was costing the state $1 billion each year.
-Now, Californians have a rare opportunity to invest $2.5 billion in projects that will reduce energy costs and create thousands of clean energy jobs.
+On November 6, 2012, California voters closed a corporate tax loophole that was costing the state $1 billion each year, giving our state the rare opportunity to invest $2.5 billion in energy reducing projects and clean energy jobs.

 What is Prop 39?

 Prop 39 closed an unfair corporate tax loophole that gave corporations a tax break for moving their jobs and investments to other states.
 This tax policy discouraged out-of-state companies from locating jobs here and gave them an unfair tax advantage over businesses that employ more Californians.
 Prop 39 fixed this problem by requiring multi-state companies to pay taxes based on their sales in California (the “single sales factor”).

 The passage of Prop 39 brought California’s tax policy in line with many large states, including New York, Texas, Michigan, and Wisconsin.
 From closing the tax loophole, California is now generating over $1 billion in new tax revenue each year, part of which will be dedicated to clean energy and energy efficiency projects for the first five years of the program.
 For these initial years, half of the Prop 39 funds will be invested in a program designed by the Legislature (SB 73) to invest in cost-effective energy projects.
 These projects will reduce public energy costs and save taxpayers money for years to come.

 The measure passed.
 Now what?